asunathanr/slate/source/index.html.md

 2. Player --- Getting and changing a player's position and settings.
 3. Entity --- Getting and changing an entity's position and settings.

-This documentation is a spin-off of documentation for Raspberry Juice found at: Add source here.
+This documentation is a spin-off of documentation for Raspberry Juice found at: **Add source here**.

 # Minecraft